anmol420/anmol420/README.md

 ## About Me
 - A Boring Developer
-- Working On Flutter Skillz
+- Working On Flutter Skills
 - Music Lover
 - A Little Bit Of Everything
 - A Code Bug